A spectrum-level splitting of the $ku_\mathbb{R}$-cooperations algebra: Introduction

 These splittings of $ku \wedge ku$ and $ko \wedge ko$ proved particularly useful in $ku$- or $ko$-based Adams spectral sequences.
 As $ku_*ku$ or $ko_*ko$ is not flat over $ku_*$ or $ko_*$, the corresponding $E_2$-page cannot be computed as an $\Ext$ group.
 One has to start the computation with the $E_1$-page.
 However, Mahowald and Kane's decompositions of $ku \wedge ku$ and $ko \wedge ko$ in terms of finitely generated $ku$- and $ko$-modules, respectively, made computation of the $E_1$-pages of these spectral sequences tractable by splitting the computation of the $E_1$-page into smaller pieces \cite{mahowald1981bo, Davis87, DavisMahowald89, BeaudryBehrensBattacharyaCulverXu20}.
 With a little more work, these splittings also make computation of the $E_2$-page accessible.
 This is incredibly useful because even the $E_2$-pages of these spectral sequences provide a wealth of homotopical information.
 Both the $ku$- and $ko$-based Adams spectral sequences have vanishing lines which result in collapse at the $E_{2}$-page in a large range.

-The $ko$-based Adams spectral sequence in particular is a very effective tool for studying $v_{1}$-periodicity in the stable homotopy groups of the sphere, $\pi_{*}S_{(2)}.$ For example, Mahowald used the $ko$-based Adams spectral sequence to prove the Telescope Conjecture for height one at the prime $2$ \cite{mahowald1981bo}.
-The $ko$-based Adams spectral sequence is also a highly efficient way to compute $\pi_{*}S_{(2)}$ through the $40$-stem \cite{Davis87, DavisMahowald89, BeaudryBehrensBattacharyaCulverXu20}.
+The $ko$-based Adams spectral sequence in particular is a very effective tool for studying $v_{1}$-periodicity in the stable homotopy groups of the sphere, $\pi_{*}S_{(2)}.$ For example, Mahowald used $ko$-based Adams spectral sequences to give a complete identification of the $v_1$-periodic elements in the stable homotopy groups of spheres \cite{Mahowald82}.
+He also used the $ko$-based Adams spectral sequence to prove the Telescope Conjecture for height one at the prime $2$ \cite{mahowald1981bo}.
+Moreover, the $ko$-based Adams spectral sequence is a highly efficient way to compute $\pi_{*}S_{(2)}$ through the $40$-stem \cite{Davis87, DavisMahowald89, BeaudryBehrensBattacharyaCulverXu20}.
 Additionally, at odd primes, Gonzalez used the $ku$-based Adams spectral sequence to study $v_{1}$-periodicity, as well as to classify stunted lens spaces \cite{Gonzalez00}.

 Given the range of successful applications of Mahowald and Kane's splittings in nonequivariant homotopy theory, one may ask whether analogous splittings exist in equivariant homotopy theory.
 In this paper, we answer this question affirmatively by constructing a $C_2$-equivariant splitting of $ku_\mR \wedge ku_\mR$ in terms of finitely generated $ku_\mR$-modules.
 We also show how this splitting leads to a complete computation of the $E_1$-page of the $ku_\mR$-based Adams spectral sequence and give partial information towards computing the $E_2$-page.
 In future work, we plan to investigate the $E_2$-page and beyond.
 Here, and throughout the paper, $ku_\mR$ is the equivariant connective cover of $KU_\mathbb{R},$ the spectrum representing Atiyah's real $K$-theory.
 We also work in the category of $2$-complete spectra, often omitting the $2$-complete notation.